jongs/jongs.github.io/_posts/2025-06-18-life-is-precious.md

 ---
 layout: post
 title: Life is precious
-description: How valiable things relate to one another
+description: How valuable things relate to one another
-summary: It is possible that there has only been one human civilization.
+summary: There may have only been one human civilization.
 With a set of values that are, all together, one thing
 tags: people
 ---